 - Download Ethics Complaint Form (PDF)

-The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotional, behavioral, and learning problems are intertwined.
+The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotional, behavioral, and learning are intertwined.
 The Association of Educational Therapists has defined the role of the Educational Therapist as follows:

 An Educational Therapist works in the educational domain with persons who exhibit learning concerns.

-- Formal and informal educational assessment;
+- formal and informal educational assessment;

-- Formation of supportive relationships with the individual and with those involved in his or her educational development;
+- formation of supportive relationships with the individual and with those involved in his or her educational development;

-- Facilitation of communication between the individual, the family, the school, and involved professionals.
+- facilitation of communication between the individual, the family, the school, and involved professionals.